falcianij/fishcarbon/README.md

 + The `R` folder contains the functions referenced in the vignettes.
 + The `data_out` folder contains the working copy example data used in the first vignette, *010_fishing_strategy_randomization*.
 + The `data` folder contains the data used in the article (9 species) and the supplementary materials (18 species) which are referenced in the second vignette, *020_analysis*.
 + The `figures` file contains the raw figures modified in Adobe Illustrator for publication.
-The separate folders contain the documentation images referenced in the vignettes.
+The separate folders contain the documentation images referenced in the GitHub rendered (.md) vignettes.